UK vacations overview

 Our top United Kingdom vacations

-Best time to go to the United Kingdom
+Best time to go on a UK vacation

 Brits are weather obsessed, more as a reliable conversation topic than as a serious meteorological appraisal.
 Some things are for sure.
 Autumn leaves on the track delay trains.
 People call September an ĎIndian summerí, when in fact itís nearly always gorgeous.
 The cold weather kicks in around January and February.
 Itís always about 3įC warmer in the south than the north.
 When itís hot, motorways come to a standstill.
 And as poet Gerard Manley Hopkins said: ďNothing is as beautiful as spring.Ē Thereís no best time to visit the UK, because the weather may be unpleasant at times, but itís always interesting.